 Common Management and identity of interest are part of affiliation disputes raised in a small business size protest.
 However, you must be fully aware of the legal issues and how lawyers analyze them.
-You do not want to lose out in a SBA size appeal by taking on the case yourself and not understanding the rules.
+You do not want to lose out in a SBA size appeal by taking on the case yourself and not understanding how does SBA determine affiliation.

 - You can lose a SBA size protest and become affiliated due to common management if both concerns are controlled by the same person or persons.
 See Size Appeal of Bob Jones Realty Co., SBA No. SIZ-4059, at 5 (1995).

 In an appeal to the SBA Office of Hearings and Appeals, a judge analyzes common management by considering whether the persons alleged of common management control or have the power to control the other company.